lewisf/lewisf.github.com/_posts/2012-06-18-seattle-day-1.md

 I landed in a university-esque apartment, so it wasn't anything amazing, but it was nice and the subletters were really nice.
 I was surprised because I thought I was going to be staying in a 2 bedroom apartment, and it ended up 3 bedroom, shared with the original subletter, so meh, well shit happens.
+One of the bedrooms doesn't have a bed or a desk and I don't have access to a car, so I took to [Taskrabbit](www.taskrabbit.com) and put out a job for someone to pick it up for me and have it delivered for about $50.
+Convenient.

 Walking around University District, Seattle made me forget all of that.
 This place is amazing ... the convenience of stores, the safety this city area instills in me,